MrRowey/MrRowey.github.io/index.md

   <div class="container">
     <h2><i class="fas fa-user icon-header"></i> About Me</h2>
     <p>
-      I’m a Primary School ICT Technician with 7+ years of hands-on experience, passionate about using technology to enrich education and empower both students and teachers.
+      Hi, I’m <strong>Josh</strong> — a Primary School ICT Technician with 7+ years of hands-on experience, passionate about using technology to enrich education and empower both students and teachers.
     </p>
     <p>
       I hold a BSc in Computing and Information Technology from the University of Derby, where I built a strong foundation in problem-solving, systems management, and IT innovation.